mariushart/adr/docs/glossary.md

 - Decision Story
   - Narrative describing the context and reasoning behind an architectural decision
-  - Related to: Context, Rationale
+  - Related to: Context, Rationale, RCDA

 ## Architectural Patterns & Concepts